apache/pulsar-site/docs/sql-getting-started.md

 ## Query data in Pulsar

-To query data in Pulsar with Pulsar SQL, complete the following steps.
+To query data in Pulsar with Pulsar SQL, you need to complete the following steps:

-1. Start a Pulsar standalone cluster:
+### Step 1: Start a Pulsar cluster

 ```bash
 PULSAR_STANDALONE_USE_ZOOKEEPER=1 ./bin/pulsar standalone